Expanded Text Ads are coming to Google AdWords. Are you excited? But more importantly, are you ready?

 Yes!
 More text means greater visibility.
 Early reports indicate that Expanded Text Ads are seeing CTR increase by as much as 20 percent.

 At WordStream, we’ve observed CTR increase by around 12 percent by adding ad or call extensions to mobile text ads – so we expect increasing the character counts of headlines and description should result in more clicks.
-(Want to take advantage of this?
-Get our free guide and cheat sheet on Expanded Text Ads)

 Regardless, you can bet we’ll be closely tracking the performance of this new ad format as it becomes more widely available.